Why do I do this ?

 We've gone from one or two early roosters getting up onto the bar to more than 90% going up there.
 The last 10% are pecked off and have to sleep below - such is the chicken hierarchy, however when the next batch of chickens turn up, then the sleeping positions will change again

-Whats next ?
+What's next ?

-How much and how long ?
+How much did it cost and how long did it take

 What about bugs ?